Heitorceschin/cypress-do-zero-a-nuvem/README.md

 # Cypress, from zero to the Cloud
+> This project uses Cypress to perform end-to-end (E2E) testing on a front-end application.
+We implemented comprehensive test coverage across the entire application to ensure functionality and reliability.
 ## Pre-requirements

 It is required to have git, Node.js and npm installed to clone and run this project.